How to Make Pear Jam or Pear Jelly - Easily! With Step-by-step Photos, Recipe, Directions, Ingredients and Costs

 Step 1 - Selecting the pears

-most important step!
-You need pears that are sweet if you want to
+The most important step!
+You need pears that are sweet if you want to cut down on the added sugar.

 Step 2 - How many pears and where to get them

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that real farmer's markets, like the State Farmer's Market in Forest Park, Georgia have them at the best prices.
+But for large quantities, you will find that real farmer's markets, like the State Farmer's Market in Forest Park, Georgia have them at the best prices.
 In 2007, they were available from late September at $12 to $20 per bushel.

 Step 3 -Wash and peel the pears!